lupeterm/CYK/README.md

 4. **Open PDF**

-    → Open the .pdf file using `evince` or adobe ...
+    → Open the .pdf file using `evince` or your favourite pdf viewer.

 Example
 ---